ogdmerlin/AWS-Cloud-Projects/Cafe-Website-With-S3/README.md

 In this task, you upload the static files to your S3 bucket.
 <img src="Media/upload-s3_files.png" alt="Upload Files" />

-Task 4: Creating a bucket policy to grant public read access
+**Task 4: Creating a bucket policy to grant public read access**
 ------------------------------------------------

 - Create a bucket policy that grants read-only permission to public anonymous users by using the bucket policy editor.

+> [!TIP]
-> [!TIP]: If you get stuck, see the examples in the AWS documentation references <a href="https://docs.aws.amazon.com/AmazonS3/latestuserguideHostingWebsiteOnS3Setuphtml#step4-add-bucket-policy-make-content-public">here</a>
+If you get stuck, see the examples in the AWS documentation references <a href="https://docs.aws.amazon.com/AmazonS3/latestuserguideHostingWebsiteOnS3Setuphtml#step4-add-bucket-policy-make-content-public">here</a>

 Copy the policy below and replace "YOUR-BUCKET-NAME" with the name of your S3 bucket.